Starcounter/Docs/guides/transactions/long-running-transactions/README.md

 If the user elects to cancel the email, the EmailAddress should not be saved.
 If the user elects to send/save the email, the email address should be saved.
 But the EmailAddress is directly edited in the email form.
 How does Starcounter know that it should only be saved if the user saves the email?

 A new transaction is created calling `Db.Scope` that takes a delegate to be executed as parameter.
-The transaction will then be attached to the view-model when the (view-model) object is instantiated.
+The transaction will then attach to the view-model when the (view-model) object is instantiated.

 ```cs
 Handle.GET("/email-client/new-email", () =>